 When & Where

-The Cathedral which is the oldest gothic church in London, lies on the South Bank of the River Thames close to London Bridge on a site occupied by a Church for over one thousand years.
+Southwark Cathedral, which is the oldest gothic church in London, lies on the South Bank of the River Thames close to London Bridge on a site occupied by a Church for over one thousand years.
 The main structure of today's church was built between 1220 and 1420.
-The Cathedral is the mother church of the Anglican Diocese of Southwark.